srl-labs/learn-srlinux/docs/tutorials/programmability/event-handler/oper-group/opergroup-operation.md

     ```

 ### Disabling one uplink
-Let's start first putting down a single uplink with leaving other one operational.
+Let's start first putting down a single uplink with leaving the other one operational.
 Our oper-group is configured in such a way that unless we lose both uplinks nothing should happen to the downstream ethernet-1/1 interface.
 Time to put this to test.

 1. Starting with the four streams 200 kbps each running for 60 seconds
     ```